-In accordance with the County's Debt Policy, the County manages its debt profile based on GFOA and rating agency guidelines as well as debt policies of comparable yet higher rated municipalities.
+In accordance with the County's Debt Policy, the County manages its debt profile based on GFOA and rating agency guidelines, as well as debt policies of comparable, yet higher-rated municipalities.
 The County will review this policy on an annual basis.
-The County's ratings as of September 15, 2016 were: "A2" (stable outlook) from Moody's Investors Service, Inc.; "A+" (negative outlook) from Standard & Poor's Ratings Services; and "A" (stable outlook) from Fitch Ratings.
+The County's ratings as of September 2017 were: "A2" (stable outlook) from Moody's Investors Service, Inc.; "A+" (stable outlook) from S & P Global Ratings; and "A" (stable outlook) from Fitch Ratings.

-Limiting the amount of debt the County has outstanding and the purposes for which the County issues debt will benefit the long-term financial health of the County and help to improve its credit worthiness.
+Limiting the amount of outstanding debt and the purposes for which the County issues debt will benefit the long-term financial health of the County and help to improve its creditworthiness.

-The County will continue its efforts to reduce its outstanding debt and gradually bring the County's key credit ratios in line with comparable yet higher rated counties.
+The County will continue its efforts to reduce its outstanding debt and gradually bring the County's key credit ratios in line with comparable, yet higher-rated counties.
 The County's long-term plan seeks to achieve these objectives by prioritizing capital borrowing and limiting the size of cash flow borrowings through a strengthened cash position.

-The 2017 Proposed Budget includes \$380.1 million for County General Improvement, Environmental Bond Act and NIFA debt service expenses in the County's Major Operating Funds.
-The 2017-2020 Multi-Year Financial Plan projects that in 2020, the County will have \$396.9 million in County and NIFA debt service expenses.
+The 2018 Proposed Budget includes \$377.0 million for County and NIFA debt service expenses in the County's Major Operating Funds.
+The 2018-2021 Proposed Multi-Year Financial Plan projects that in 2021, the County will have \$370.2 million in County and NIFA debt service expenses.